 In May 2014, the FASB issued ASU 2014-09, 'Revenue from Contracts with Customers,' which supersedes or replaces nearly all GAAP revenue recognition guidance.
 The new guidance establishes a new control-based revenue recognition model, changes the basis for deciding when revenue is recognized over time or at a point in time and will expand disclosures about revenue.
 We are currently assessing the impact of ASU 2014-09 and anticipate no impact on our financial position or results of operations from adopting this standard.
-ASU 2014-09 is effective for annual reporting periods beginning after December 15, 2016 and interim periods within those years.
-Early adoption is not permitted.
+In July 2015, the FASB voted to defer the effective date of ASU 2014-09 until January 1, 2018, with early adoption permitted beginning January 1, 2017.